You are in absolute control of your destiny!

 I am not trying to sound crude or even cold-hearted.
 All I am saying is, rethink what is possible and rethink who you are if you choose to better yourself.
 We all have something to lose in life: our soul, and to choose to execute it with a sense of near-transparency (words such as “I am fat” or “I can’t do anything right”) is tantamount to treason.
 If this is how you choose to live your life, then I invite you to do something a good friend of mine once said: buy a bullet, rent a gun, and aim for the temporal lobe…because your attitude begets your ability to win this game we call “life.”

 We are strong creatures.
-Human beings are (so we believe) at the top of the food chain, yet we do not seem to recognize what this means.
+Human beings are (so we believe) at the top of the food chain.
+Yet we do not seem to recognize what this means.
 The power instilled within all of us is based on one simple theorem: self-esteem.
 I struggle with these issues, as well.
-I am not perfect, but I continue on an eternal pursuit of perfection, and that is because I value myself, and I know that I can achieve greatness if I do not fall victim to the destructive nature of my subconscious.
+I am not perfect, but I continue on an eternal pursuit of perfection.
+That is because I value myself, and I know that I can achieve greatness if I do not fall victim to the destructive nature of my subconscious.
 I am in control of my mind, my body, and my soul, and if I do not feel I am then I will climb the highest goddamned mountain if I have to, in order to scream to the world like an echo from the fires within:

 “I am great!”